 Vallabhbhai Patel was born on 31st October 1875.
 A senior leader of the Indian National Congress, he made an immense contribution to the Indian freedom struggle as one of the most influential and strong-minded Indian freedom fighters.
 He was one of the most influential leaders of Gujarat, who organized peasant movements against the British based on Gandhi’s ideals of non-violence.

-One of the first congress leaders to have accepted the British plan of partition for India, he is remembered as the “Iron Man of India” for his crucial role in integrating the princely states into the Indian Union.
+One of the first congress leaders and national leaders of india to have accepted the British plan of partition for India, he is remembered as the “Iron Man of India” for his crucial role in integrating the princely states into the Indian Union.
 His efforts led to the integration of around 562 princely states.
 After independence, he served as the first home minister and deputy prime minister of India.

 - Born: 31 October 1875, Nadia